lesca/proxy/README_EN.md

 [中文](README.md)

-## Proxy Guidance
+## Proxy Guide

 ### Prerequisites
-* `miniconda` is installed
+* `miniconda` installed

 ### Configure Target Server

 The target server is a web server that provides HTTP/HTTPS services.
-If you forward traffic to the target server, it means the prerequisite is that the target server can handle these requests.
+If you forward traffic to the target server, it means the target server must be able to handle these requests.

-Open the `proxy.ini` file and modify the following variables to your target server.
+Open the `proxy.ini` file and modify the following variables to match your target server.
 If the target server uses HTTPS, set `scheme` to `https`.

 ```ini
 [proxy]